nmka/NudeSolutionAssignment/README.md

 - [ ] Understanding of how to write testable code.

 - I demonstrated it by testing all services and controllers.
+- Added CI\CD for testing on github

 - [ ] Maintainability of the application if new features were to be added in the future.

-- Separated modules by business domain
+- Separated modules by business domain so it would be easier to expand or add new modules and things doesn't get coupled.
+- Programmed to interfaces not implementations